Cytisus scoparius: As an invasive species

 Broom is an invasive species in North America.

 Cytisus scoparius has been introduced into several other countries and continents, outside of its native range, and is commonly classified as a noxious invasive species in western North America, mainly in British Columbia (including on Vancouver Island), California, Oregon, Washington (west of the Cascades), the Sierra Nevada range, fragmented areas of North America's eastern seaboard, as well as Australia (where it is highly invasive and an environmental weed),New Zealand, and in India.
 These shrubs are sometimes utilized for civic and public landscaping projects in the American west due to their hardiness, and will seasonally reseed themselves, growing in disturbed areas, and along utility and transportation rights-of-way.
 The prolific growth of the plants after timber harvest or wildfire events clearly inhibits reforestation efforts, the sprouts competing with native plant seedlings and trees.
 It is estimated that broom is responsible for US$47 million in lost timber production each year in the state of Oregon.
 In New Zealand, broom is estimated to cost the forestry industry NZ$90 million, and to cost farmers an additional NZ$10 million in losses.

 Biological control for broom has been investigated since the mid-1980s, with a number of insect species being tested.
 Some of the tested invertebrates include the broom twig miner (Leucoptera spartifoliella), broom seed beetles (Bruchidius villosus), broom gall mites (Aceria genistae), sap-sucking broom psyllids (Arytainilla spartiophila), the Scotch broom seed weevil (Exapion fuscirostre) and recently, the broom leaf beetle (Gonioctena olivacea) and broom shoot moths (Agonopterix assimilella).

 Eradication

 The method used to remove broom is dependent on its prolific seed cycle.
-Care should be taken to avoid disturbing (aerating, loosening, etc.) the adjacent ground, the sprouting and seedling plants between late spring and mid-fall; late fall through winter (possibly to mid-spring) are preferred times to eradicate mature plants.
+Care should be taken to avoid disturbing (aerating, loosening, etc.) the adjacent ground due to seed activation.
+The most effective method for eradication is cutting flowering plants just below the soil with loppers; late fall through winter (possibly to mid-spring) are preferred times to pull small plants.
 There are several methods, cutting, pulling, burning, herbicide or introducing chickens and goats.
 Drought areas respond well to cutting while the seed pods are young and still green.
 In cooler, wetter areas pulling is the preferred method, and hand-operated broom pullers are available.
 Low temperature fires, such as a grass fire, will increase seed germination and new sprouts may form on the burned stumps of mature broom.
 A spring fire followed by drought conditions will reduce seedling survival.
 Often new plants will grow from roots or seed, requiring repeated treatments.